Can I be Put in Jail for Not Paying Child Support in Illinois?

 • Seizure of state lottery winnings or other funds

-• Suspension of drivers and professional license
+• Suspension of drivers’ and professional licenses

 • Suspension of your U.S. passport